kazurayam/HighlightingElementByTestObjectInEachAndEveryStep/README.md

 -  [`Test Cases/TC0`](Scripts/TC0/Script1620129794625.groovy)

-In the starting section of your test case script, you want to call this:
+In early section the script calls this:

 ```
 // modify WebUI.* keywords which take TestObject as arg0
 // so that they call Highlight.on() automatically
 CustomKeywords.'com.kazurayam.ksbackyard.HighlightElement.pandemic'()
 ```

-Calling the `pandemic()` method, the custom keyword mark the following Katalon builtin keywords so that they can put hightlights on the target HTML elements.
+Calling the `pandemic()` method, the following 6 WebUI built-in keywords are marked "highlighting".
+The keywords are dynamically modified to be *highlighting* so that they put hightlights on the target HTML elements.

-#### Marked Keywords as default

 1. [`WebUI.click`](https://docs.katalon.com/katalon-studio/docs/webui-click.html)
 2. [`WebUI.selectOptionByIndex`](https://docs.katalon.com/katalon-studio/docs/webui-select-option-by-index.html)